Read about some of our recent projects

 Master trust implementation

-We have worked with a number of organisation on various stages of the feasibility, design and implementation of master trust ‘products’.
+We have worked with a number of organisations on various stages of the feasibility, design and implementation of master trust ‘products’.
 This included detailed consideration and input in the following areas:

 • Business case – Market analysis, profitability forecasts, alternative options.